pkosiec/botkube-docs/BLOGPOST.md

 - Lack of proper staffing and support: Many organizations expect Platform Engineers/DevOps/SRE practitioners to cover an extremely wide range of responsibilities ("EverythingOps") without adequate staffing, leading to burnout.
 - Misalignment with development teams: Platform Engineering/DevOps/SRE teams are sometimes treated as a help desk for developers or expected to architect systems without proper support from engineering leadership

-Fuse leverages existing Botkube technology (AI assistant, Cloud infrastructure) and takes it to next level
+- Fuse leverages existing Botkube technology (AI assistant, Cloud infrastructure) and takes it to next level

-# What we built differently

-- there are multiple similar tools out there

-- we wanted to build Fuse differently
- - Deep understanding of your infrastructure
- - Connecting multiple data sources and introspecting interdependencies
- - Focus on specific use cases, including:
-   - Automated GCP and GitHub Actions Secret Management
-   - Getting summary of CI/CD pipeline runs
-   - Troubleshooting combined GKE Cluster and IAM Permissions outage
-   - Answering environment (localhost) related questions